 Essentially, our brains, thoughts and behaviours are simply different due to the way our brains developed(!) which is why Neurodiverse conditions are often called neurodevelopment conditions.
-This is a result of the brain developing different during key stages of development before birth or as a very young child.
-This occurs largely due to genetics but environmental factors such as stress and trauma (e.g., birth complications) can also play a role.
+This is a result of the brain developing different during key stages of development before birth, as a very young child, or in some cases - in later life after a traumatic event causes the brain to change.
+E.g. someone with CPTSD or PTSD.
+These occurrences are largely due to genetics but environmental factors such as stress and trauma can also play a role.
 Scientists still have a lot to learn about Neurodiversity and more knowledge is being discovered frequently.

-It is important to note that Neurodiversity is not a mental illness.
+I believe that Neurodiversity itself is not a mental illness.
+We're not ill or broken.
 It is a life-long way of being.
-It is not being Neurodiverse itself that can cause people to seek therapy – rather the stress of living in a Neurotypical world.
+It is not being Neurodivergent itself that can cause people to seek therapy – rather the stress of living in a Neurotypical world.

-And there's a lot of us, I believe around 1 in 7 of us are Neurodiverse but some sources put that amount as high as 30-40% of the population!
+And there's a lot of us, I believe around 1 in 7 of us are Neurodivergent but some sources put that amount as high as 30-40% of the population!

-Neurodiversity can bring comorbid conditions; this means often Neurodiverse people have more than one Neurodiverse condition.
+Neurodiversity can bring comorbid conditions; this means often Neurodivergent people have more than one Neurodivergent condition.
 Neurodiversity is also frequently comorbid with anxiety, depression, sleep issues and more.

-I have ADHD, dyslexia, and dyspraxia and therefore, I am neurodiverse, or a neurodivergent - depending on which word you prefer!
+I have ADHD, dyslexia, and dyspraxia and therefore, I am neurodivergent.
 I always knew something was different about me, although I often just felt that the difference was simply stupidity.
 It wasn't until I was 21 that I was diagnosed with all 3 and my life changed.
 I suddenly understood why I am like I am!
 I wasn't crazy or stupid!
-I am actually, intelligent, capable, creative, and empathetic - just in a different way, a neurodiverse way!
+I am actually, intelligent, capable, creative, and empathetic - just in a different way, a neurodivergent way!
 This new self-awareness felt empowering, relieving and a little overwhelming.
 It has been a huge benefit to my life to have this new understanding of myself.
 I was also then able to access various supportive materials which have helped me personally and professionally, as well as in my education.

-I believe that being Neurodiverse in a Neurotypical world can bring anxiety and great struggles.
+I believe that being Neurodivergent in a Neurotypical world can bring anxiety and great struggles.
 However, these difficulties can be overcome with:

 After all, we don't need curing or fixing because we aren't broken!
 We're not abnormal, our brains are just different.
 I believe life is richer and more vibrant when difference is celebrated.
 Let's live life joyfully.